AutodeskGames/stingray-docs/source/interactive_help/building_levels/organize_by_categories.md

 **To re-apply a category filter**

-When you create or modify a category, you do not need to restart the Stingray Editor to make your changes show up in the **Explorer** panel.
+When you create or modify a category, you do not need to restart the interactive editor to make your changes show up in the **Explorer** panel.
 Instead, press **F5** to refresh the resource from your project's source folder.

 ## The *.object_filter* resource format